Radware/Radware-Logging-Agent/README.md

 - **type**: Select the transport protocol for sending logs.
 Options: `http`, `https`, `tcp`, `udp`, `tls`.
 This choice affects the delivery method of the log data.
 - **destination**: Define the endpoint for log delivery, format dependent on the chosen `type`.
 This is where the logs will be sent after processing.
 - **batch**: Enable or disable batch processing of logs.
 When enabled, logs are grouped into batches before being sent, which can increase efficiency for certain output types.
 Note: This setting is particularly relevant for `http` and `https` types where batching can reduce the number of outbound requests.
-- **compatibility_mode**: Set the log forwarding format compatibility mode.
-  - Options include "Splunk HEC" and "none".
-This setting adjusts the log formatting and transmission to be compatible with specific external systems.
+- **compatibility_mode**: Configure the log forwarding format to ensure compatibility with various external systems.
+This setting adjusts how logs are formatted and sent.

-  - Requirements for compatibility modes:
+  - **"Splunk HEC" Option**: Optimizes log format for Splunk's HTTP Event Collector, facilitating smoother integration and data analysis.
-    - "Splunk HEC" `type` must be configured as either `http` or `https` and `output_format` as `json`.
-This mode optimizes the log data for ingestion by Splunk's HTTP Event Collector, adhering to its specific requirements for data format and transmission protocol.
+    - **Requirement**: `type` must be configured as either `http` or `https`, and `output_format` as `json`.
+This ensures logs meet the format expectations of Splunk HEC.

+  - **"ECS" Option**: Aligns log format with the Elastic Common Schema (ECS) for Elasticsearch, enhancing interoperability across different Elastic Stack applications.
+    - **Requirement**: Must be configured with `type` as either `http`, `https`, `tls`, or `tcp`, and `output_format` as `json`.
+Adheres logs to ECS specifications, streamlining their use within the Elastic ecosystem.

+  - **"none" Option**: Applies no special formatting, suitable when there's no requirement for logs to adhere to specific external system formats.
+  -
 ## Format-Specific Configurations

 Customize output settings for each supported log format.